eyohah/recipe-roulette/README.md

    - Go to your project settings in Vercel
    - Add `SUPABASE_URL` and `SUPABASE_ANON_KEY` as environment variables

-## Testing

-Currently, the project does not include automated test suites.
-Manual testing should be performed for:

-- **Spin functionality**: Test with no filters, with ingredient filter, with category filter, with area filter
-- **Favorites**: Test saving favorites, viewing favorites page, removing favorites
-- **API endpoints**: Test all endpoints return expected data formats
-- **Error handling**: Test behavior when API calls fail or return no results

-### Future Testing Roadmap

-- Unit tests for API normalization functions
-- Integration tests for API endpoints
-- E2E tests for user workflows

 ## API Documentation

-All API endpoints are serverless functions located in the `/api` directory and are accessible at `/api/{endpoint-name}`.
+All API endpoints are serverless functions located in the `/api` directory.

 ### GET `/api/lists`